kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_llm_costs_diagnostics.md

    - Start the backend with env: DEBUG_LLMCOSTS_EXPLAIN=1
    - Optional: DEBUG_LLMCOSTS_EXPLAIN_TIMEOUT_MS=600 (default) to cap explain time
 2) Call the endpoint
    - Use header x-organization-id or JWT-based tenant context.
+Without JWT in testing, you MUST include `x-organization-id: <TENANT_ID>` (e.g., `T0015`).
+Some proxies strip custom headers; use curl/Postman directly if needed.
    - Inspect response headers and meta.debug in JSON body.
    - If the main request times out or returns 500, call GET /api/llm-costs/diagnostics/last to fetch the last snapshot.
 3) Identify common causes of slowness